jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, our pandemic worries are easily replaced with tales of passionate first loves, fantastic magic spells, and galaxies far far away.

 We find Netflix so compelling because stories are so clear.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
-There is no reasoning; no debate.
+Stories have no debate.
 We take the protagonists' side every time.
 This moral clarity tells us precisely who the heroes and villains are, and therefore, lets us commit our emotions.

 We can cherish Romeo and Juliet because we know their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
 And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

 That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using arguments, debates, or emotions.
-They fight using real objects like wands and lightsabers; neither the good guy or bad guys sit back and watch the events unfold.
+They fight using real objects like wands and lightsabers; neither the good guy or bad guys ever sit back and wait to see what happens.

 Because nobody ever won a battle by watching it.
 The victors are the ones who control technology because tools are the levers of power in every story.
 Cinderella used a slipper to defeat her treacherous step-family.
 Harry Potter used a wand to defeat "He Who Must Not Be Named."
 And Luke Skywalker used a small torpedo to destroy the Death Star.
-When heroes control the tools, they control the levers of power, and can therefore overcome antagonists, control society, and solve problems.
+When heroes control the tools, they control the levers of power, and can therefore overcome antagonists, control society, solve problems and help regular people live better lives.

 And this simple observation is the lesson Main Street must learn today.